sandbox-bio/sandbox.bio/src/content/makefile-intro/steps/Step1.md

 <Execute command="make hello-world" />

 You should see "Hello, world" printed to the console.
 Congrats!
-You've made your first Makefile.
+You've run your first `make` build.